What is Affordable Housing?

-Housing is affordable if housing costs are less than 30% of gross household income.
+Housing is affordable for essential workers if housing costs are less than 30% of gross household income.
 Households spending more than 30% of income on housing costs are described as being in housing stress.
 Housing stress impacts on quality of life and the ability to afford other living costs.

-Affordable housing is designed for the needs of low to moderate income households and priced so families are able to meet other basic living costs such as food, clothing, transport, medical care and education.
-Affordable Housing differs from Social housing.
-Social Housing is a form of affordable housing that caters to households experiencing the highest housing stress and social disadvantage.
+Affordable Housing is designed for the needs of low to moderate income households and is priced so families are able to meet other basic living costs such as food, clothing, transport, medical care and education.
+Affordable Housing differs from Social Housing.
+Social Housing is a form of affordable housing that caters to households experiencing high levels of housing stress and social disadvantage.

-In Australia and internationally, workers whose wages are typically set at a national or state level, including teachers, nurses, police and fire and emergency personnel, are considered key workers.
-This also includes support / ancillary workers in healthcare, education and emergency services; workers who support the labour force (e.g. child care and aged care workers and ICT support professionals and technicians); and low paid workers who are important for local economies, such as hospitality and retail workers.
+In Australia and internationally, workers whose wages are typically set at a national or state level, including teachers, nurses, police and fire and emergency personnel, are considered essential workers.
+This also includes support/ancillary workers in healthcare, education and emergency services; workers who support the labour force (e.g., childcare and aged care workers and ICT support professionals and technicians); and low paid workers who are important for local economies, such as hospitality and retail workers.

 Benefits of Affordable Housing

-Willoughby City Council is one of the first metropolitan Councils to recognise the need for more affordable housing.
+Willoughby City Council was one of the first metropolitan Councils to recognise the need for more Affordable Housing.

 Council recognises Affordable Housing as a vital element of social and economic infrastructure and has committed to increase the supply of affordable rental housing through affordable housing targets and policy.

-Council’s own Affordable Housing Program and assets are strategically managed to optimise social outcomes and financial sustainability.
+These Essential Worker assets are then strategically managed to optimise social outcomes and financial sustainability.

 Affordable housing partnership

-Willoughby City Council currently has 37 affordable housing units (as @ 2021) that are managed by Evolve Housing to provide affordable housing to key workers in our community.
+Willoughby City Council currently has 37 essential worker housing units (2022) that are managed by Evolve Housing to provide affordable housing to essential workers in our community.
 Evolve Housing is an award-winning, Tier-1 nationally registered community housing provider.
 Evolve Housing provide housing solutions to eligible people on very low to moderate incomes who are unable to access appropriate housing in the private market.
-Current vacancies and information on the application process can be found on Evolve Housing website.
+Current vacancies and information on the application process can be found on the Evolve Housing website.

 New projects and initiatives

-Willoughby City Council is currently undertaking planning for 2 new affordable housing projects.
-These are:
+Willoughby City Council is currently undertaking planning for the following essential worker housing project: